 Tactic: Investigate your competitors’ Facebook business pages, and see what works best for them.

 Last but not least: use your competitor’s social media marketing successes for your own inspiration.
 There’s nothing bad in using others’ successful tactics—that’s what powers progress.

 An easy tool to spy on your competitor’s facebook tactics and analyze them is Buzzsumo’s Facebook analytics tool.
 This tool will help you identify your competitors’ most engaging Facebook updates.
 You can use these to build up your own page engagement, and then use remarketing to get more out of your Facebook ads.

 Input your competitors’ Facebook username, wait for the tool to generate updates, and then experiment with different sorting and filtering options:

 - You can sort by overall number of interactions to see the most successful updates on top

-- You can filter by type of content to see your competitors’ videos, giveaways, images, links, questions, etc. It is a good idea to filter your competitors’ updates by ecommerce-focused content (giveaways, coupons, etc.) to identify which products they are pushing through Facebook.
+- You can filter by type of content to see your competitors’ videos, images, links, questions, etc. It is a good idea to filter your competitors’ updates by ecommerce-focused content (giveaways, coupons, etc.) to identify which products they are pushing through Facebook.